Main categories

-• Permanent Residence — may be considered after several years of lawful stay and integration; criteria vary and are consulate/authority-specific.
+• Permanent residence — may be considered after several years of lawful stay & integration; criteria vary by authority.

-• Family Reunification — spouses/partners and dependants of legal residents/work-visa holders; documentation of relationship required.
+• Family reunification — spouses/partners and dependants of legal residents or work-visa holders; proof of relationship required.

-• Foreigners intending to live in Angola for the medium/long term (not just tourism).
+• Foreigners intending to live in Angola medium/long term (not just tourism).

 • Family members of lawful residents (spouse/partner, minor children, other dependants as permitted).